Editorial: Hats off to the engines who make rec programs roll

 Support for activities open to boys and girls, all of whom are at impressionable ages, needs to be continually encouraged.

 We’ve all heard the positives of being involved in team activities.
-They are a fun way to burn off energy and get some healthy exercise, recognize the value of balanced diet and nutrition (but by all means don’t let that carry over to “treat” day) and appreciate how being a good teammate and friend sets an example for others to follow.
+They are a fun way to burn off energy and get some healthy exercise, recognize the value of a balanced diet and nutrition (but by all means don’t let that carry over to “treat” day) and appreciate how being a good teammate and friend sets an example for others to follow.

 There’s also the intangibles that come with being part of something bigger than yourself and finding your role in the development of the team.
 A diverse roster allows youngsters to become accepting of every teammate as an individual regardless of color, shape, size or skill level.